xraypy/xraylarch/doc/guis/xas_viewer.rst

 None".
 In addition, right-clicking on the file list will pop up a menu that allows more detailed selecting of data sets.

-The right-hand portion of the XAS Viewer window shows multiple forms for data processing, each on a separate Notebook tab.
-The main tab shown is labeled "XAS Normalization" with a form for normalizing XAS data, and choices for how to plot the data for the current group or the selected groups.
-This form is provides a graphical interface to the :func:`pre_edge` and related functions, and will be described in more detail below (:ref:`xasviewer_preedge`).

 .. _fig_xasviewer_1:

 .. figure:: ../_images/XAS_Viewer_xasnorm.png
     :target: ../_images/XAS_Viewer_xasnorm.png
-    :width: 60%
+    :width: 55%
     :align: center

     XAS_Viewer showing the File/Group list on the left-hand side and the the XAFS pre-edge subtraction and normalization panel on the right.

+The right-hand portion of the XAS Viewer window shows multiple forms for more specialized XAFS data processing tasks, each on a separate Notebook tab.
+These will be covered in more detail in sections below.
+The main panel is for pre-edge subtraction and Normalization (:ref:`xasviewer_preedge`), with other available tabs for fitting pre-edge peaks (:ref:`xasviewer_peakfit`), Linear Combinaton Analysis (:ref:`xasviewer_lincombo`), Principal Component Analysis (:ref:`xasviewer_pca`), and EXAFS Analysis (:ref:`xasviewer_exafs_bkg` and :ref:`xasviewer_exafs_fft`).

 There are a few important general notes to mention about XAS Viewer before